Indian businessman shot dead in Uganda: Report | Law-Order

 Police constable Elioda Gumizamu, 21, from the Field Force Unit (FFU) has been charged with murder after he was apprehended and handed over to the police on October 27 while he was trying to flee the scene of the crime on the main street, The Daily Monitor newspaper reported.

-The accused policeman along with other persons, who are yet to be tracked, walked into an Indian shop dealing in hardware and shot the Indian businessman in the chest, Elly Matte, the regional police spokesperson, was quoted as saying by the newspaper.
+The accused policeman along with other persons, who are yet to be tracked, walked into an Indian shop dealing in hardware and shot the Indian businessman in the chest at around 2pm on Thursday, Elly Maate, the regional police spokesperson, was quoted as saying by the newspaper.

 The policeman was intercepted and arrested.
 He's currently detained at Kisoro police station for interrogation to establish the motive.